-- Changed references from Appendix II to Appendix I. Appendix I in this general permit was removed during the 2019 renewal.
-The Sector information which was previously Appendix II became Appendix I and is now correctly referenced. - Sampling years were designated using inconsistent formatting.
-They were either given a date ranges or referred to as year 1 and 3 or 2 and 4.
-Permittees expressed confusion when permitting years were used instead of dates.
-In some case the dates listed in the monitoring section contradicted dates in the reporting section.
-Sampling years have been corrected and provided in all Sectors to eliminate confusion.
+• Changed references from Appendix II to Appendix I. Appendix I in this general permit was removed during the 2019 renewal.
+The Sector information which was previously Appendix II became Appendix I and is now correctly referenced.

 Multi-Sector General Permit for Storm Water Discharges Associated with Industrial Activity Page 5